AElfProject/aelf-docs/docs/quick-start/developers/dice-game-dapp/index.md

 ---
-sidebar_position: 5
+sidebar_position: 10
 title: Dice Game dApp
-description: Moderately difficult smart contract and dApp
+description: Moderately complex smart contract
 ---

-**Description**: This contract is moderately complex, demonstrating oracle interactions with smart contracts to create a dice game where users can bet on the outcome of a dice roll.
+**Description**: This contract is moderately complex.
+It demonstrates the use of state variables, user interactions, and random number generation using Aetherlink VRF to create a dice game where users can bet on the outcome of the dice roll.
+Aetherlink is a decentralized oracle network on aelf blockchain.

-**Purpose**: To introduce you to state management in smart contracts, focusing on oracle interactions, user interactions, and contract updates for handling state of the game.
+**Purpose**: To introduce you to more advanced concepts such as state management, event handling, and randomization using oracle networks in smart contracts.

 **Difficulty Level**: Moderate

-<iframe width="100%" style={{"aspect-ratio": "16 / 9"}} src="https://www.youtube.com/embed/9sefSIWX6Fw?si=2ijoq9jVnUFUohJ5" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="100%" style={{"aspect-ratio": "16 / 9"}} src="https://www.youtube.com/embed/sBNfFADQMXg?si=wbCGIIxez-nh0PC-" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## Step 1 - Setting up your development environment